Detailing the various successes and highlights of the Low Incomes Tax Reform Group

 Deferment of Class 2 abolition

-Our lobbying on behalf of the self-employed on very small profits, who will have to make Class 3 NIC when Class 2 is abolished if they wish to save towards the state retirement pension, has paid off; the proposed abolition of Class 2 is to be deferred for a year so that further consultations can take place.
+Our lobbying on behalf of the self-employed on very small profits, who would have to have made Class 3 National Insurance contributions when Class 2 was due to be abolished if they wished to save towards the state retirement pension paid off; the proposed abolition of Class 2 was deferred for a year so that further consultations can take place.
+Note that in 2018, the government decided to withdraw its intention to abolish Class 2.

 Qualifying carer relief